johndovern/Arch-FDE/README.md

 This is pretty pointless as the user is prompted for, but it's already added.
 #### Enabling multilib repo
 Users can choose to enable the multilib repo during the prompting phase.
+## Limitations and Disclaimer
+The kaiten-yaki script fully supported BOIS/MBR installations.
+At present fde-install does not support this option.
+The kaiten-yaki script also supported overwriting an install.
+This script does not support this and there are no plans to add this functionality.